-Semantic Web Services have inherited the Web Service communication model, which is based on synchronous message exchange and is not at all Web-like, as the Web is based on the model of persistent publish and read.
-Space-based communication offers the potential to remodel Semantic Web Service communication in a way that is more Weblike, bringing with it advantages of concurrency, asynchrony and co-ordination.
+Semantic Web Services have inherited the Web Service communication model.
+This communication model relies on synchronous message exchange, thus being not compliant with its Web counterpart, which is based on persistent publish and read.
+Tuplespace-based communication offers the potential to remodel Semantic Web Service communication in a way that is more Web-like, bringing with it advantages of concurrency, asynchrony and co-ordination.

-In this deliverable, we consider four currently emerging proposals for space-based communication in the Semantic Web.
-Based on our analysis, we determine a prototypical model for persistent space-based computing in a Semantic Web Service environment.
+In this deliverable, we consider four currently emerging proposals in the field of semantics-enabled space-based middleware.
+Building upon the results of our analysis, we propose a unifying prototypical framework for persistent space-based computing in a Semantic Web Service environment.